sean-conkie/config-creator/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- Thanks for sending a pull request!
 Please add matching labels from any issues closed -->

 ### What does this implement/fix?
-Explain your changes.
+Explain your changes
 ...

 ### Does this close any currently open issues?